 1. Since last settlement the composition of the District has been Boundaries and area.

+Boundaries area.

 Boundaries and area.

+Boundaries area.

+Boundaries and area.

+Boundaries area.

+Bound

-of the former Kabirwala and Mailsi tahsils and a small portion of the former Multan and Lodhran tahsils.
+Annewal tansil, which includes a large portion of the former Kabirwala and Mailsi tahsils and a small portion of the former Multan and Lodhran tahsils.
 Its boundaries are not yet fixed as they move forward with the extension of irrigation from the Lower Bari Doab Canal, and it is probable that for some years to come transfers of small areas to the new tahsil will be necessary.
 With the exception of villages bordering on the Ravi, the Khanewal tahsil was excluded from the present revision of the settlement, and this report will, therefore, relate primarily to the five tahsils of Multan, Shujabad, Lodhran, Mailsi and Kabirwala as at present constituted.
 Their total area, according to the new measurements, is 4,820 square miles and they include 1,357 estates.
 The boundaries are arbitrary except on the west and the south where the district follows closely the course of the Chenab and Sutlej, respectively.
 The latter river, however, is no longer the exact line of separation from the Bahawalpur State as a fixed boundary was laid down in 1903.

-2. Physically, the three natural divisions of the tract under report are the riverain or Hithar, the high barron areas or Rawa, and the lands intermediate between these known as the Utar.
+2. Physically, the three natural divisions of the tract under report are the riverain or Hithar, the high barren areas or Rawa, and the lands intermediate between these known as the Utar.
 The distinctive features of the riverain are the high water level and the influence, direct or indirect, of river floods.
 The outstanding features of the Rawa is the low water level.
 If we except these characteristics, the distinctions between the three divisions depend on the presence or absence of canal water.
 Differences of soil are negligible, and the varying surface level will cease to be of primary importance when the inundation system of canal disappears.
 We e the facilities for irrigation equal in all parts of the tract, the uniformity of physical conditions would be remarkable for such a large area.